jckuester/lamp-stack-for-aws/README.md

 #  LAMP Stack (for AWS)

-The infrastructure (see Fig. 1) of a good old LAMP Stack is used as an (not too trivial, but also not too complex) example to showcase how a Terraform project is setup in practice.
-We use [terragrunt](https://github.com/gruntwork-io/terragrunt) to show how to deploy to different environments (QA, PROD, etc) while keeping your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+The infrastructure (see Fig. 1) of a good old LAMP Stack is used as an (not too trivial, but also not too complex) example to showcase how to setup a Terraform project.
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to deploy to different environments (QA, PROD, etc) while keeping code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 <p>
  <img src="img/lamp.png" alt="LAMP Stack infrastructure in AWS">